Beta Canis Majoris: Properties

 This star has a mass of about 12–13 times the mass of the Sun with 7.4 or 8.2 times the Sun's radius.
 The effective temperature of the star's outer envelope is about 24,700 K, which is much higher than the Sun's at 5,778 K. The energy emitted at the high temperature of the former is what gives this star a blue-white hue characteristic of a B-type star.
 The estimated age of Mirzam is 12–14 million years, which is long enough for a star of this mass to have evolved into a giant star.
 The stellar classification of B1 II-III indicates that the spectrum matches a star part way between a giant star and a bright giant.
 This star has a rotation period of 13.6 days and is inclined 57.6 ° as seen from Earth.
+Mirzam has sufficient mass to explode as a supernova.

 Beta Canis Majoris is located near the far end of the Local Bubble, a cavity in the local interstellar medium through which the Sun is traveling.
 It is located within the Mirzam Tunnel, a region of less dense concentration between the stars and HII regions surrounding the Ori OB1 and Vel OB2 associations.
 Beta Canis Majoris was the brightest star in the night sky around four million years ago, peaking with an apparent magnitude of −3.65, or more than seven times as bright as Sirius today.